 In busy households it’s helpful to have a decent wrapping station – that is, an organised spot to store giftwrap, cards and stationery.
 It might sound extravagant, but it won't just come in useful at Christmas if you have children who seem to attend birthday parties almost weekly.

-If you don’t have the square footage for a dressing table in your bedroom, reserve a space in your spare room to store those beauty essentials.
+If you don’t have the square footage for a dressing table in your bedroom, reserve a space in your spare room to store yourbeauty essentials.

-Habitat’s Brodi design (£250) is so compact that it could double as a bedside table for any guests, too.
+The Brodi Dressing Table from Habitat is so compact that it could double as a bedside table for any guests, too.

 What could be more indulgent than a bespoke walk-in wardrobe?
-If your own bedroom is severely lacking in storage space, this could be the best use for that spare room.
+If your own bedroom is severely lacking in storage space, you could build a walk-in wardrobe in the spare bedroom instead.

-NEJ Stevenson are a good go-to for bespoke cabinetry and wardrobes.
+Check out NEJ Stevenson for bespoke cabinetry and wardrobes.

-When overnight guests are few and far between, a sofa bed really comes into it’s own, allowing you to reserve the spare room for use as an office or snug, instead of a dedicated bedroom.
+When overnight guests are few and far between, a sofa bed really comes into its own, allowing you to reserve the spare room for use as an office or relaxation area, instead of a dedicated bedroom.

-Sofa.com’s Henry ‘bed in a box’ looks like a footstool but folds out, providing an extra place to crash when needed.
+The Henry ‘bed in a box’ from Sofa.com looks like a footstool but folds out, providing an extra place to crash when needed.

-Danish-made Morso stoves are guaranteed to keep you cosy.
+Danish-made Morso stoves are guaranteed to keep your spare bedroom cosy and warm.

-Make staying in the new going out with a home movie-screening room.
-All you really need is some good seating and a blank wall to project films onto.
+Make staying in the new going out with a home cinema.
+All you really need is some good seating – think a sofa and some beanbags – and a blank wall to project films onto.
 Plus an obligatory bar cart, or popcorn machine.